openmobilityfoundation/mobility-data-specification/provider/README.md

 * For hours in which the provider was not operating the API shall return a `404 Not Found` response.
-* For hours that are in the past but for which data is not yet available the API shall return a `102 Processing` response.
+* For hours that are in the past but for which data is not yet available the API shall return a `202 Accepted` response.
 * For all other hours the API shall return a `200 OK` response with a fully populated body, even for hours that contain no trips to report.
   If the hour has no trips to report the response shall contain an empty